 Other pseudoscience giveaways are fantastic claims not backed by evidence or testing, such as Gordon saying that five minutes of Quantum Touch cured a child’s bowed legs.
 The claims are also wide-ranging, asserting it can cure traumas, burns, poison oak, and virtually any other pain or illness.
 For this far-reaching healing ability, no one summoned a Quantum Touch clinician when the train derailed in Philadelphia.
 Gordon’s website list several patients who reported pain reduction, a good time for my monthly recitation that the plural of anecdote is not data.

 Here’s how we know energy healing claims are without merit.
 As seen earlier, Quantum Touch proponents claim it can cure anything, at least if conditions are right.
 But it cannot cure or mitigate ALS or Laughing Sickness, which are always fatal.
 Conversely, some sicknesses such as a runny nose are never fatal and are always followed by complete recovery.
-It requires magical thinking and post hoc reasoning to credit Quantum Touch with healing someone who was already headed to recovery.
+It requires magical thinking to credit Quantum Touch with healing someone who was already headed to recovery.
 The maladies in the middle, such as mild arthritis, are cyclical, so Quantum Touch will eventually “work,” for the same reason treating it with Crunch Berries and strawberry milk will.

 Gordon offers workshops, which include, “A series of breathing and body awareness exercises to help you focus and amplify life-force energy.”
 This is begging the question.
 It assumes life force energy exists, then uses exercise results to affirm it.